-I've known Mr. Reeves since I was born.
-My parents moved into our house on Franklin street the week after I was born in June, 1985.
-Mr. Reeves and his wife of sixty seven years, Mrs. June Reeves were/are like a second set of grandparents too me.
-I have fond vivid memories of helping the Reeves in their illustrious garden as a five year old.
-By helping I mainly just tossed dirt from point A to point B and that was the extent of my contribution in the rows of tomatoes and cucumbers.
+I've known Mr. Reeve since I was born.
+My parents moved into our house on Franklin street the week after June, 1985.
+Mr. Reeve and his wife of sixty seven years, Mrs. June Reeve were/are like a second set of grandparents to me.
+I have fond and vivid memories of helping the Reeves in their lush garden as a five year old.
+By helping, I mainly just tossed dirt from point A to point B and that was the extent of my contribution in the rows of tomatoes and cucumbers.

 On most sunny summer days I would wander over to their yard with my parents permission and knock on the back door.
-I would offer to help Mr. Reeves with whichever project he was diligently working on in his workshop.
-He would hand me a hammer and a tiny saw to 'help' him with his project - regardless if it needed any hammering or any sawing I would be given a block of would to dismantle with exquitisit care as if I were the craftiest of craftsmen.
+I would offer to help Mr. Reeve with whichever project he was diligently working on in his workshop.
+He would hand me a hammer and a tiny saw to 'help' him with his project - regardless if it needed any hammering or any sawing.
+I would be given a block of wood to dismantle with "exquisite" care as if I were the craftiest of craftsmen.

 I always remember the breaks for lunch or an afternoon snack that would consist of a small glass of chocolate milk and a fresh cookie that was seemingly in endless supply in the Reeves kitchen.
-The glass of chocolate milk would always come accessorized with a bendy straw and I would be encouraged by Mrs. Reeves to blow bubbles in my milk.
-Mr. Reeves would usually follow suit and blow a bubble or two in his milk.
+The glass of chocolate milk would always come accessorized with a bendy straw and I would be encouraged by Mrs. Reeve to blow bubbles in my milk.
+Mr. Reeve would usually follow suit.

-I remember being in the fourth grade and having to write a one page essay about a neighbor for an english assignment and selecting Mr. Reeves as my topic of interest.
-I wrote about his engineering background, his love for his garden and workshop and his little transistor radio that would sit near wherever he worked and seemingly always functioned - whether rain, or sun, or snow.
-I remember Mr. Reeves revealing to me that he was a veteran of the second World War, the details of which he kept to himself because I imagine a he believed a fourth grader didn't need to know the horrors of war.
+I remember being in the fourth grade and having to write a one page essay about a neighbor for an English assignment and selecting Mr. Reeve as my topic..
+I wrote about his engineering background, his love for his garden, workshop and his little transistor radio that would sit near wherever he worked and seemingly always functioned - whether rain, or sun, or snow.
+I remember Mr. Reeve revealing to me that he was a veteran of the second World War, the details of which he kept to himself because I imagine he believed a fourth grader didn't need to know the horrors of war.

 You know Nate, when you were four years old you made your father stop smoking because it wasn't healthy.
 You need to watch yourself.

-And what I took away from my nearly three hour sit down and brief portrait session with Mr Reeves is that if you don't stay healthy, if you don't push yourself, if you don't appreciate what you have and not be mindful of petty wants then you won't enjoy life for very long.
-I can only hope to be as sharp and as active as Mr. Reeves is at 91, and I hope there's a neighbor kid that knocks at my door when I'm in my retirement years and working in my woodshop so I can pass on the things Mr. Reeves taught me.
+What I took away from my nearly three hour sit down and brief portrait session is that if you don't stay healthy, if you don't push yourself, if you don't appreciate what you have then you won't enjoy life for very long.
+I can only hope to be as sharp and as active as Mr. Reeve is at 91, and I hope there's a neighbor kid that knocks at my door when I'm in my retirement years and working in my woodshop so I can pass on the things Mr. Reeve taught me.